logmatic/logmatic-rum-js/README.md

 ```

 ### Single-Page application monitoring
 Actually, we only test this with angular.
-Please feel free to create an issue if you face any troubles.
+Please feel free to create an issue if you're facing any troubles.

 To use Boomerang and Logmatic with Angular, you need set both Boomerang and Angular.
 Get sources from the `dist/boomerang-angular` directory, or build your own.